 Recognizing the role a healthy environment plays in creating a city in which people want to live, work and raise a family, the City of Columbus established its environmental sustainability initiative.
 Funded in part by a grant from the Solid Waste Authority of Central Ohio (SWACO), the Office of Environment manages the initiative focusing internally on city operations as well as externally partnering with stakeholders from throughout the community.

-To assist in guiding the efforts of Get Green Columbus, the Mayor convenes an advisory group of city staff and community, business and environmental experts known as the Mayor's Green Team.
-The group meets every other month and is further supported by working groups with a focus on: Transportation; Growth and Development; Education and Engagement; Energy; Business; Greenspace and Green Building.
+To assist in guiding its efforts, the city convenes an advisory group of city staff and community, business and environmental experts known as the Columbus Green Team.
+The group meets quarterly and is further supported by working groups with a focus on: Built Environment and Transportation; Climate and Energy; Community Engagement; Branch Out Columbus (tree partners).

-Follow the links below to learn about the projects that make up the Get Green Columbus initiative.
+Follow the links below to learn about the projects that make up the city's sustainability initiative.

-Each year since 2005 the Mayor's Office of Environmental Stewardship has released a
+Each year since 2005 the Office of Environment has released a progress report

 A series of

-developed to direct the work of Get Green Columbus.
+developed to direct the advancement of environmental sustainability.

 A list of

-presented to the City of Columbus for work done as a result of the Get Green Columbus initiative.
+presented to the City of Columbus for work done as a result of its sustainability initiative.